Delta rolling out COVID-19 testing for all employees

 Delta Air Lines Inc is launching next week a program to test employees for active COVID-19 and antibodies under a partnership with the Mayo Clinic and Quest Diagnostics Inc, Chief Executive Ed Bastian said in an employee memo on Thursday.

-Bastian did not say how many would initially be tested but said the program would "evolve into a full testing protocol – something that will be essential as we protect your health and begin the return to normal operations."
+Bastian did not say how many would initially be tested but said the program would "evolve into a full testing protocol – something that will be essential as we ... begin the return to normal operations."

+U.S. airlines have canceled hundreds of thousands of flights as the industry weathers a sharp downturn in air travel due to the coronavirus pandemic but have recently pointed to a modest increase in demand.

+Airlines are requiring employees and passengers to wear facial coverings while traveling and have heightened aircraft cleaning procedures among measures aimed at stemming the spread of the virus in-flight and restoring confidence.